How To Get Italian Citizenship by Descent

 Do I Need to Come to Italy for My Citizenship Application?

 No, our Italian Citizenship Assistance program will not require you to come to Italy.
 We will handle everything and represent you in the Italian Court.
-You just need to sign a Power of Attorney, so we can submit your application.
+You need to sign a Power of Attorney so that we can submit your application.

 Can I Apply for Italian Citizenship With Other Family Members?

 Yes.
 If your family members are direct descendants of Italian ancestors, they can also apply in the same petition.

 Whether you need to determine your eligibility or apply for Italian dual citizenship by descent, we are here to assist you.
 Let us know if you have any inquiries.